(Last updated: February 2023)

 Its getting common for personal blogs to have a section outlining the various hardware and software used on a day to day basis, so here's my list.

-- I recently bought a Viewsonic VX3211-2K-MHD 2K WQHD 32 inch monitor.
-It handles full resolution from my usb-c Macbook Pro.
-The downside is that the screen on my 2011 MBP looks HUGE!
-Its a good monitor for the price.
+I have a Viewsonic VX3211-2K-MHD 2K WQHD 32 inch monitor.
+Nothing fancy, but it's a good monitor for the price.

 I use the following tools for web development and writing (some links may be affiliate programs):